 Automaton?

-At best I write like a machine, I disappear into the work when composing and editing, I become all intuition and action, I make infinite decisions an hour without thinking about what I’m doing, I achieve total immersion in what I’m doing, I enter the zone, it’s a total Zen thing yo, and I’ve noticed that when I enter this sort of highly productive meditative state on a fairly regular daily basis, usually in the pre-dawn hours before work, even if just for 30 minutes, it makes me impervious to pretty much all petty disturbances at work and unpretty things I see as I walk to and from the office.
+At best I write like a machine, I disappear into the work when composing and editing, I become all intuition and action, I make innumerable decisions an hour without thinking, I achieve total immersion in what I’m doing, I enter the zone, it’s a total Zen thing yo, and I’ve noticed that when I achieve this sort of highly productive meditative state on a fairly regular daily basis, usually in the pre-dawn hours before work, even if just for 30 minutes, it makes me impervious to pretty much all petty disturbances at work and unpretty things I see as I walk to and from the office.

 Autofellatio?